dteal/dckx/README.md

 Zach: program to take each text file from Explain XKCD and the number of panels, and to output a text file containing relevant text for each panel.

+	Program: parser.py
+	Input: File name to read
+	Output: None, formats the file to be readable by Annie's program

 ##Postprocessing

 Kevin: program that takes input from user and ends up with a number of panels